harcokuppens/clean-classic-helloworld/README.md

 However you offcourse can use this project on your local machine by installing Clean from https://clean.cs.ru.nl/ yourself.
 * install Clean from https://clean.cs.ru.nl/ .
 * build project with `clm` using the command:  ./build.bash
-* clean project with bash script using the command:  ./cleanup.bash
+* cleanup project with bash script using the command:  ./cleanup.bash
+* cleanup both project and clean installation in project: ./cleanup.bash all
+* reinstall clean in project: ./install-clean-clm.bash

 There is also a similar repository where we build the same HelloWorld Clean code using the nitrile tool at: https://github.com/harcokuppens/clean-nitrile-helloworld.git .